indradb/indradb/README.md

 ### In-memory

-By default, IndraDB starts an in-memory datastore that does not persist to disk, and does not support multitenancy.
-This is useful for kicking the tires, or if your graph does not need to be persisted.
+By default, IndraDB starts an in-memory datastore that does not persist to disk.
+This is useful for kicking the tires.

 If you want to use the in-memory datastore, follow these steps: